 This means that Nikon D850 will give a high resolution not only to photographers working in the studio and with landscapes, but also to all those involved with the reportage shooting.

-While this product is great, it’s for a specific target audience, that is, the experienced pros.
-So I don’t recommend it for total beginners, as there are no guide modes available and it will definitely be challenging for them to master.
+Now, while this product is great, it’s for a specific target audience, that is, the experienced pros.

 (More professional in the Nikon lineup is only the Nikon D5, but it is oriented to a different field of application: it is a quick burst-rate SLR in a killer body, created for reporters.)

-If you get Nikon D850 with 24-70mm f/2.8 VR lens, you’ll have an amazing tool for your landscape photography masterpieces.
+In itself Nikon D850 is an amazing high-end landscape DSLR, but combined with 24-70mm f/2.8 VR lens, you’ll have an incredible combo for your photography purposes.

-All the aforementioned products are absolutely great for landscape photography, whatever your budget is.
+All the aforementioned products are absolutely great for nature photography, whatever your budget is.

 Almost all of them are environmentally-sealed which means that as a landscape photographer, you will be able to shoot in any weather condition.
 And all the lenses chosen here are great for this genre.